Story Bridge: Construction

 Three men died during the construction of the bridge.
 On 22 November 1937, Hans James Zimmerman slipped and fell 75 ft to the ground.
 On 7 February 1939, Alfred William Jackson fell from the bridge into the river.
 Although pulled from the water alive, he died 4 hours later in hospital without regaining consciousness.
-On 6 December 1939, Arthur McKay (Max) Wharton was hit by a piece of equipment on a nerve that made him faint, falling from the bridge to the water; 18 months earlier Wharton had been hailed as a hero for saving another worker from falling from the bridge.
+On 6 December 1939, Arthur McKay (Max) Wharton was hit by a piece of equipment on a nerve that made him faint, falling from the bridge to the water; 18 months earlier Wharton saved another worker from falling from the bridge.

+Construction of a new underpass was begun on the southside in 2023 to facilitate access to the Kangaroo Point Green Bridge.
+In 2025 it was revealed the bridge may need to be tolled to fund restoration works or demolished and replaced.
+Footpaths have been closed indefinitely.

 Naming

-Until it was completed, the bridge was known as the Jubilee Bridge in honour of King George V. It was opened on 6 July 1940 by Sir Leslie Orme Wilson, Governor of Queensland and named after John Douglas Story, a senior and influential public servant who had advocated strongly the bridge’s construction.
+Until it was completed, the bridge was known as the Jubilee Bridge in honour of King George V. It was opened on 6 July 1940 by Sir Leslie Orme Wilson, Governor of Queensland, and named after John Douglas Story, a senior and influential public servant who had advocated strongly for the bridge's construction.